 Food, drink and Brexit: what you need to know

-If agreement on a new relationship has been reached, future arrangements will depend on the terms of that agreement.
-If there is no agreement – and the period of transition is not extended – the UK would again face a potential ‘no deal’ scenario at that point.
+If agreement on a new relationship between the EU and UK is reached, future arrangements will depend on the terms of that agreement.
+If there is no agreement – and the period of transition is not extended – the UK will again face a potential ‘no deal’ scenario on 1st January 2021.

 Where does our food and drink come from?

 Currently in the UK we produce around half of the food we eat and 30% is imported from the EU.
 A further 11% comes from non-EU countries under trade deals negotiated by the EU.

 However, the quantity we produce varies depending on the type of food: we produce 80% of the beef and cheese we eat, 93% of green peas and 97% of potatoes.

 But there are some foods that we don’t or can’t produce: